 Every class also individually holds a class assembly each year in which they perform for their parents and the rest of the school.
 These assemblies link to the class’ current topic and usually include acting, singing and dancing.

-We believe that the most successful educational experiences have a real life context and, consequently, every class holds a special enterprise event each year.
-These are designed by the class teachers to allow children an opportunity to plan and organise a profit-making event for the school where they make and sell goods or provide a service.
+We believe that the most successful educational experiences have a real life context and, consequently, every class takes part in a special enterprise event each year during our 'Enterprising' focus half term.
+These are designed and planned by the class teachers under the children's guidance to allow children an opportunity to plan and organise a profit-making event for the school where they make and sell goods or provide a service.
 Children are involved in every stage of the event organisation so that they get real, practical experience of planning and budgeting for a specific goal.

 Here at Redhill Primary School we like to keep pupils active and engaged at all times, including lunchtimes and after-school.
 We run many extra-curricular clubs for pupils throughout the year.
 We also regularly consult pupils on the clubs they would like to be offered.
 To see what clubs we are currently offering, take a look at our Clubs page on the website.

 We regularly enjoy visitors in school.
 These may be people working within the community, such as police officers, or occasional visitors such as authors.
 Often parents and carers with a particular skill will come into school to share their expertise.
 Last year, we were visited by our local MP, Pauline Latham, who taught our school council members all about life as an MP and what it is like in the Houses of Parliament.

 Children love to be outside and, where appropriate, we are providing opportunities for children to learn outdoors so that they can put their learning in context.
 In maths for example, measuring becomes more real if pupils are measuring real life objects and distances.

 Every year, our year 6 class undertakes a comprehensive Bikeability scheme to safely prepare them and train them for cycling at home and out on the local streets.